djalbat/occam-parsers/README.md

 ### Basic example

 Both the grammar and the terminal symbols regular expression pattern can be changed dynamically.
 The terminal symbols regular expression is passed to both the parser and the lexer.
-The lexer uses it to split up the content into tokens, the parser uses it to distinguish terminal symbols in the BNF grammar.
+The lexer uses it to split up the content into tokens, the parser uses it to distinguish terminal symbols in the grammar.
 For example, each of the arithmetic symbols on the right hand side of the `operator` production can be found in the terminal symbols regular expression pattern.

 ### Florence example

-This uses [the part](https://raw.githubusercontent.com/occam-proof-assistant/Parser/master/es6/grammar/florence.js) of Occam's Florence specification language aside from the lexical part.
+This uses the [BNF part](https://raw.githubusercontent.com/occam-proof-assistant/Parser/master/es6/grammar/florence.js) of Occam's Florence specification language.
 The following inference rule and proof from propositional logic will parse...

     Rule (NegationOfConjunctionOfNegationsImpliesDisjunction)
       Premise